hashicorp-publicsector/blog-dynamic-saas-cluster-aws-vault/README.md

     terraform apply --auto-approve [press enter]
     ```

-3. Once complete, Terraform will output the ARN for Cloud9.
-Log into your AWS account and access the provisioned Cloud9 instance.  **All the other cli based steps will be performed on the Cloud9 Instance**.
+3. Once complete, Terraform will output the URL for Cloud9.
+Paste this URL into your browser to access the newly-created Cloud9 instance.  **All the other cli based steps will be performed on the Cloud9 Instance**.

 4. Create EC2 Instance Role via the AWS Console